alexmwalker/view3d/README.md

 ## JavaScript

+This rendering method doesn't demand the use of Javascript.
+We could get the same result with just CSS and HTML.
+However Javascript allows us keep the static HTML simpler, and then build slightly more complicated DOM structure only when we need it.

-The script creates a wrapping DIV around the `.cover` called `.bookgroup`.
+The script creates a wrapping DIV called `.bookgroup` around the `.cover` object.
 This is the DOM element we use to 'pose' the model.

-Another created DIV called `.backcover` is inserted inside `.bookgroup` as well.
+Another created DIV called `.backcover` is inserted inside `.bookgroup`.
 That's all the structure we need to work with.
 We get the image source of the current book and write it into the background-image of `.backcover`.
 The spine is an `:after` pseudo element of `.backcover`.
 Happily, we can inherit the background-image from `.backcover` and center it.

 ##TO-DO